Dubai reopens doors to tourists after long shutdown

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-DUBAI: With a “welcome” passport sticker and coronavirus tests on arrival, Dubai reopened its doors to international visitors on Tuesday in the hope of reviving its tourism industry after a nearly four-month closure.
+Dubai: With a "welcome" passport sticker and coronavirus tests on arrival, Dubai reopens its doors to international visitors on Tuesday in the hope of reviving its tourism industry after a nearly four-month closure.

 But businesses are mainly betting on those already living in the gleaming desert city to energise its ailing economy and serve as a test run before wary foreign holidaymakers return.